 The Cast, who as already mentioned, are all members of the fire service, were picked as representative types from every part of the country: the principal parts are played by Leading Fireman F.W.
 Griffiths, a cockney taxi-driver who joined the A.F.S. before the war; Leading Fireman Phillip Wilson-Dickson, previously employed in an advertising agency; Leading Fireman Loris Rey, a brilliant sculptor who has frequently exhibited at the Royal Academy; Firemen T.P.
 Smith, formerly a waiter; Firemen John Barker, a Manchester Business Man, and Company Officer George Gravett, a regular London Fire Brigade man.

-While this was certainly hyperbole, this focus on these men’s pre-war roles shows them to be average men as well as heroes and as such places them firmly within Rose’s conceptualisation of the ordinary hero.
+While this was certainly hyperbole, this focus on these men’s pre-war roles shows them to be average men, as well as heroes, and as such places them firmly within Rose’s conceptualisation of the ordinary hero.

 Gender Relationships